shinysource/react-weather-forecast/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Technical Stacks

 - React 18.2
 - TypeScript
 - Bootstrap 5
-- Sass

 ## Deployed App

-You can see the [weather-forecast]()
+You can see the [weather-forecast](https://weather-forecast-test-app.netlify.app/)